grisuno/LazyOwn/README.md

 Returns:
     str: Paths to the generated CA certificate, client certificate, and client key.

+## generate_emails
+Generate email permutations based on the provided full name and domain.

+This function takes a full name and domain as input, splits the full name into components, and creates a list of potential email addresses.

+Parameters:
+full_name (str): The full name to base the email addresses on. domain (str): The domain to use for the generated email addresses.

+Internal Variables:
+names (list): A list of the name components extracted from the full name. first_name (str): The first name component. last_name (str): The last name component. first_initial (str): The first initial of the first name. last_initial (str): The first initial of the last name.

+Returns:
+list: A list of generated email permutations.

+Note:
+- At least two parts of the name are required to generate valid email addresses.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.